 In many cases, this trafficking network also deceived the households who employed the girls.
 A trafficker would ask the employer to deposit wages in his own account, then keep the funds for himself.
 Authorities believe the traffickers would earn from 20,000 to 40,000 rupees for each girl from the homeowners ($272-544 USD).

-FSD had initially heard about just one victim, but soon discovered others were under the control of this trafficking network.
-On April 23, FSD worked with the police Anti-Human Trafficking Unit, the State Commission for the Protection of Child Rights (SCPCR), the police commissioner, and a local social work partner on a rescue operation to find all of the victims and free them from the traffickers’ control.
+FSD had initially heard about just one victim, but soon discovered others were under the control of a trafficking network.
+On April 23, 2021, FSD worked with the police Anti-Human Trafficking Unit, the State Commission for the Protection of Child Rights (SCPCR), the police commissioner, and a local social work partner on a rescue operation to find all of the victims and free them from the traffickers’ control.

 The four young women were brought to a safe location, where they were free to give their official statements and begin recovering.
-FSD and local officials coordinated their immediate aftercare, including hospital care for one girl who tested positive for Covid-19.
-The others are stayed safely in quarantine at a government-run shelter home, and FSD will soon help them return home.
+FSD and local officials coordinated their immediate aftercare, including hospital care for one girl who tested positive for COVID-19.
+The others are safely in quarantine at a government-run shelter home, and FSD will soon help them return home.

 Authorities conducted a thorough investigation of the trafficking ring who exploited the women and have filed a report against four suspects under India’s anti-trafficking laws.